In the Spotlight

 4. Track progress

 Setting concrete goals and tracking your progress in achieving those goals can be a great motivator.
 Keep the goals realistic.
-For example, do not start your running program by running a marathon!
+For example, don't start your running program by running long distances.
 As you keep track of your exercise, you will notice your exercise patterns.
 With those records, you'll recognize how much progress you're making, or if your success is dropping off.

 If you don't already have a My HealtheVet account, register today.
-Then you can use the My HealtheVet Activity Journal to keep track of how much you are exercising.
+Then you can use My HealtheVet's Activity Journal to keep track of how much you are exercising.

 5. Drink enough liquids

 Don't drink the kind of soda or fruit juices that will only make you more dehydrated.
 Choose water or a low-calorie sports drink.
-Insufficient liquids will not just leave you feeling uncomfortable - dehydration can lead to fainting or muscle cramps.
+Insufficient liquids will not just leave you feeling uncomfortable, but dehydration can lead to fainting or muscle cramps.